saasthavasan/saasthavasan.github.io/content/publication/DeepCapa/index.md

 # Summary.
 An optional shortened abstract.
 summary: DeepCapa is an automated post-detection framework that identifies and maps potentially malicious capabilities in malware to the code that implements these capabilities.
 It proposes a novel feature engineering approach that statically extracts API-call sequences from multiple memory snapshots taken during a sample’s dynamic execution.
 This approach allows for more comprehensive code coverage and effectively counters anti-sandbox techniques.
 Deepcapa also proposes a neural network architecture to not only accurately detects capabilities but also provide interpretable detections.

+abstract: Malware detection and classification have been the focus of extensive research over many years.
+However, less effort has been devoted to developing post-detection systems that identify specific malicious capabilities (or behaviors) in malware.Such systems play a critical part in identifying and mitigating the damage caused by malware attacks.
+Unfortunately, current methods for identifying malware capabilities involve substantial manual reverse engineering efforts and context switching between multiple different tools, which slows down an investigation and gives attackers an advantage. <br> In this paper, we propose DeepCapa, an automated post-detection system that uses deep learning to identify potentially malicious capabilities in malware in the form of MITRE ATT\&CK techniques.
+Our system operates on sequences of API calls, statically extracted from the memory snapshots taken at key points during the execution of malware.
+Our results demonstrate that DeepCapa can accurately identify malicious capabilities,  achieving a precision of 95.80% and a recall of 93.76% across 29 different  MITRE ATT&CK techniques.

 tags: [Malware Analysis, AI, Neural Networks, Program Analysis]

 # Display this page in the Featured widget?